DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  Step 5: Set Up Alerts
  I can integrate with notification systems like slack, Teams, or email for critical vulnerabilities by sending an alert if the script exits with a non-zero status.

- Here's is a step-by-step guide to setting up SLACK notification in this conttext, but similar principles apply to other platform as well.
+ Here's is a step-by-step guide to setting up SLACK notification in this context, but similar principles apply to other platform as well.

  -> Prerequisites for Slack Alerts
  1- Create a Slack Webhook URL: